box/box-typescript-sdk-gen/docs/metadataTemplates.md

 Used to retrieve all metadata templates created to be used specifically within the user's enterprise

-This operation is performed by calling function `getMetadataTemplateEnterprise`.
+This operation is performed by calling function `getEnterpriseMetadataTemplates`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-metadata-templates-enterprise/).